 - Stay positive and don't be afraid of this section.

 - Get your hands on essay question samples to get familiar with the format.

 - If you show your work and assumptions, you can earn partial credits.

 - Expect 3 to 6 questions for each essay scenario.

 - You can scroll between questions and scenarios within the essay section.
-This will help you access how much time you’ll need for responses.
+This will help you assess how much time you'll need for responses.

 - Pay close attention to verbs.
 If it says compare or contrast don't spend your time defining something.
 Only do what is asked on the question.